elchape99/assignment_2_2023/README.md

 jupyter notebook --allow-root --ip 0.0.0.0
 ```

-Now open a browser on the host and go to:
+Now open a browser on the host and go to:\\
 http://localhost:8888

-## Documentation about rt1_assignemnt_1
-In this specific case the work is not related to the previous part but related to the part of research track 1.
-So this section will contain all the documentation about the python code od the assignemt 1.
-The documentation is seen in the following link